International Day for the Elimination of Racial Discrimination

 In 2013, the UN General Assembly also proclaimed 2015 to 2024 as the International Decade for People of African Descent.
 The proclamation highlights the need for all states to implement concrete and practical steps to end racism, racial discrimination, xenophobia, and related intolerance faced by Black people and peoples of African descent around the world.

-While the struggle to dismantle racism and oppression can seem like a daunting task, allyship calls each individual to show solidarity and support towards ethnic unity.
+While the struggle to dismantle racism and oppression can seem like a daunting task, allyship calls each individual to show solidarity.
 Effective allyship includes owning up to the unearned privileges we hold in society and focuses on the understanding that while we may not be the oppressor, we recognize and engage our responsibility to create an equitable workplace.

 Allyship is everyone’s business because hate affects all workers.
 Taking an intersectional approach to dismantling hate includes speaking out against LGBTQ+ oppression, ableist language and exclusionary racist policies.
 It also means using your platform with purpose by sharing knowledge and experiences with your union and engaging opportunities to shutdown hate.